tux4kids/tuxmath/doc/README.txt

         (let's say it's "/servervolume/"), create a directory which we'll call "tuxmath_users" for current purposes.

+     2. In tuxmath_users, create a text file called "user_menu_entries."
+This file contains the list of choices that students will be presented with upon login, one entry per line.
+For example, a large school with many classrooms might have choices called "Kindergarten," "1st grade," and so on.

+     3. In the same directory, create sub-directories that have the same names that appear in user_menu_entries.

-     2. Create subdirectories of "tuxmath_users."
-The basic idea is that you'll create a directory tree that mirrors how you want students to select themselves.
-For example, a large school with many classrooms might create directories called "Kindergarten," "1st grade," and so on.
-Then inside "Kindergarten" you might want to create directories for each classroom, say "Mrs. Smith" and "Mr. Jones."
+     4. Create further user_menu_entries and further subdirectories inside each of these.
+For example, in "Kindergarten" you might want to create directories for each classroom, say "Mrs. Smith" and "Mr. Jones."
 A smaller school might choose to skip the by-grade organization and go straight to each classroom; a single computer in a single classroom might skip these altogether.
+Always make sure that the user_menu_entry file matches the directory structure (although having extra directories will not cause a problem).

-     3. At the finest level, create one subdirectory for each student.
+     5. At the finest level, create a menu item and one subdirectory for each student.

+     6. Optionally, in "tuxmath_users" you can also create a file called "user_login_questions" that poses a question at each step of the hierarchy.
+For example, it might contain three lines, "Choose your grade:", "Choose your teacher:", "Who are you?"
+If you omit this file, then students will simply be presented with the list without any kind of prompt.

-     4. Finally, adjust the launch command for tuxmath to pass the command line option "--homedir /severvolume/tuxmath_users" (along with any other options) upon launching tuxmath.
+     7. Finally, adjust the launch command for tuxmath to pass the command line option "--homedir /severvolume/tuxmath_users" (along with any other options) upon launching tuxmath.
 Note that an individual classroom could make use of this